Overview of Louisiana Medicaid Community Choices Waiver

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.

 Assets should not be given away or sold under fair market value within 60-months of long-term care Medicaid application.
-This is because Medicaid has a Look Back Rule and violating it results in a Penalty Period of Medicaid ineligibility.
+Medicaid has a Look Back Rule and violating it results in a Penalty Period of Medicaid ineligibility.

 Home Ownership

 The home is often the highest valued asset a Medicaid applicant owns, and many persons worry that LA Medicaid will take it.
-Fortunately, for eligibility purposes, Medicaid considers the home exempt (non-countable) in the following circumstances.
+For eligibility purposes, Medicaid considers the home exempt (non-countable) in the following circumstances.

 – The applicant lives in the home or has “Intent” to Return home, and in 2024, their home equity interest is no greater than $713,000.
 Home equity is the current value of the home minus any outstanding mortgage.
 Equity interest is the portion of the home’s equity value that is owned by the applicant.